nullbitsco/docs/snap/build_guide_en.md

 ## 11. Screw together M2x3 standoffs using M2x3 screws

-In the locations shown, screw the M2x3 standoffs into the **TOP** PCB plate.
+In the locations shown, screw the M2x3 standoffs into the bottom side of the **TOP** PCB plate.
 Fasten using 14 M2x3 screws (7 on each half).
 Use pliers to hold the standoff steady while tightening the screw. **Do not overtighten!** This step is extra important if you are building with a plate, since it's more difficult to access the screws with the plate in place.

 ![](https://github.com/nullbitsco/docs/raw/main/snap/build_guide_img/image034.jpg)